ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 ![ball tree]({{ site.urlimg }}/Decision-Tree/ball tree.png)

-Ball tree is a modification of k-d tree; specifically, it partitions a space by balls, not by boxes.
-Compared to k-d tree, the algorithm has an advantage that is relatively robust to high dimensional data.
+Ball tree is a modification of k-d tree; it partitions a space by balls, instead of boxes.
+Compared to k-d tree, the algorithm has an advantage that it is relatively robust to high dimensional data.

-It partitions a space by the following procedure:
+The sketch of partitioning of a space is:

 1. Pick any
    $$
-   x_{t}
-   $$
-   in
-   $$
-   S
+   x_{t} \in S
    $$
    .